-CMD RAM LOAD DONE (0xC7)
+CMD_RAM_LOAD_DONE (0xC7)

 This command is required only after download of a software module to program RAM.
 It indicates to the communications processor that a software module is loaded to program RAM.
 The CMD_RAM_LOAD_DONE command can be issued only in the PHY_OFF state.
 The command resets the communications processor and the packet RAM.
-This command should be followed by a CMD_SYNC command.